gasampaiosouza/chartAPI/readme.md

 ## The better one

-Then i realized: This API is a big mess.
-I could really do it better. <br>
-Then i did it!
-Now it is like this:
+**Then i realized**: Oh no!
+This API is a big mess!
+I could really do it better; then i did it!
+Now it looks like this:

 ![Second API version view](https://imgur.com/zbOkbn3.jpg)

-I made it easier to read and to use!
-Really proud of myself.
+I made it easier to read and to use! really proud of myself.

 # How to install

-You need to _clone_ this repository, then you can just type: `npm install` or `yarn install`.<br><br>
+You need to **clone** this repository, then you can just type: `npm install` or `yarn install`.<br><br>

 Then you need to start **Express Server** to run the API.
 Just go to this repository's folder and type `node api.js` in the terminal, to run the server. <br><br>